hz01/Text-to-Image-Retrieval/README.md

 This project uses OpenAI's CLIP model.
 Please refer to the [CLIP repository](https://github.com/openai/CLIP) for licensing information.

-## Contributing

-Contributions are welcome!
-Areas for improvement:
-- Support for additional CLIP models
-- Advanced filtering options
-- Image upload via web UI
-- Multi-language support
-- Batch API endpoints

 ## Acknowledgments

 - OpenAI for the CLIP model
 - ChromaDB team for the vector database
 - PyTorch community

-## Support

-For issues or questions:
-1. Check the Troubleshooting section
-2. Review configuration in `config.py`
-3. Ensure all dependencies are installed correctly

 ---